 Like many barbecue sauces, you want to apply this only at the very end of your grilling or smoking.
 It will breakdown and separate if it is heated too long.
 Use this sauce on chicken and turkey.
 It is also good on pork.
 Alabama White Barbecue Sauce has a tangy flavor that is a great addition to grilled foods.

 White BBQ Sauce makes a unique experience.
 Use this recipe when grilling chicken; brush lightly over the chicken during the last few grilling minutes.
 This sauce is also great for dipping; keep some sauce aside for passing at the table.

 3/4 quart apple cider vinegar

 1/2 cup corn syrup

 1/4 tablespoon cayenne pepper

 Salt and freshly ground black pepper

-Place all ingredients in a very large blender or food processor.
-Blend for 1 minute, or until thoroughly mixed and sauce is smooth.
+Place all ingredients in a huge blender or food processor.
+Blend for 1 minute, or until thoroughly mixed, and sauce is smooth.
 Pour sauce into a large container or bowl.